 Patrick White won the inaugural Miles Franklin Literary Award in 1957 for Voss.
-A year later Randolph Stow won the award for To the Islands.
+A year later, Randolph Stow won the award for To the Islands.
 He was 22 years of age and had already published two novels, A Haunted Land (1956) and The Bystander (1957) and a collection of award-winning poems, Act One (1957).

 To the Islands is set on a Christian-run Mission Station in the Kimberleys in the far north of Western Australia.
-The head missionary, Herriot, is an old man, worn weary from service in harsh conditions and the loss of loved ones and faith.
+The head missionary, Herriot, is an older man, worn weary from service in harsh conditions and the loss of loved ones and faith.
 “How long it must be since I have laughed?” he reflects.

-Others in the small community of European whites on the Mission look to the future with more optimism and share an affection for the Aboriginal people, who live and work on the station for weekly wages and rations.
+Others in the small community of European whites on the Mission look to the future with more optimism and share affection for the Aboriginal people, who live and work on the station for weekly wages and rations.

-Though divisions exist.
+However, divisions exist.
 “One law for white man and one law for black man,” observes an Aboriginal worker.
 And despite the knowledge of “language”, there is a lack of respect for aspects of Aboriginal culture.
 Visiting an old man in the Mission hospital, Herriot jokes, “I’ll go to the islands [of the dead] before you”, provoking the shocked old man to hide his face in a pillow.

-The return of Rex, a young Aboriginal man whom Herriot holds responsible for the death of his goddaughter, exposes further tension on the Mission, where the old days of the “stock whip” have passed and “expulsion” and “wage-stoppage” are powerless against proud young men like Rex.
+The return of Rex, a young Aboriginal man whom Herriot holds responsible for the death of his goddaughter, exposes further tension on the Mission, where the old days of the “stock whip” have passed, and “expulsion” and “wage-stoppage” are powerless against proud young men like Rex.

 Stow worked as a ration storeman on an Anglican Mission for a short time in 1957.
-He wrote To the Islands, in part, he later admitted, as “propaganda” on behalf of a Mission Station he believed was “performing a valuable service to the Aboriginal community which it housed and employed and which it could be side to have created.”
+He wrote To the Islands, in part, he later admitted, as “propaganda” on behalf of a Mission Station he believed was “performing a valuable service to the Aboriginal community which it housed and employed and which it could be said to have created.”

 © 2015 Robert Fairhead